udacity/self-driving-car/challenges/challenge_3/README.md

 <img src="../../images/challenge3.png" alt="Self-Driving Car" width="800px">

 ## Challenge 3
-For detailed information on submissions for Challenge3, please check out [this medium post]() by [@macjshiggins](https://twitter.com/macjshiggins)
+Please email submissions to self-driving-car@udacity.com, in the same format as ch3_example.csv, as found in this directory.
+Submissions may not use future frames.
+In order to accomodate "initialization" periods, the first 12 frames in the test set will not be evaluated.
+Twitterbot will be up soon for automated evaluations.

 ## Leaderboard

-For reference, an example file filled with '0' for every steering prediction scores 0.035665505598782017.
+For reference, an example file filled with '0' for every steering prediction scores NA.

 | Rank | Team Name        |     Public Score     |
 | ---- | :---------------:| --------------------:|